 Northern Ireland is now ranked sixth out of the sixty-seven participating countries for number of Green Flag Status Schools.
 We were also the first country in the world to award a Green Flag to one of its schools.
 This was Downpatrick Nursery on 15 June 1994.
 This is a fantastic achievement and one that Northern Ireland can be proud of.

 All schools in Northern Ireland are now registered on the Eco-Schools Programme.
 The 1000th Green Flag in Northern Ireland was awarded to Walker Memorial Primary School, Dungannon, in May 2017.

 This is your opportunity to join an International programme with a rapidly growing community of schools all committed to Environmental Education and Sustainable Development.

 Any school using the guidelines on this website or in the handbook can adapt the programme to their needs.
-While the Green Flag award will be given to schools that complete all the essential elements of the Eco-Schools programme, it should be remembered that the programme is flexible, and that different schools will find different routes to achieving Eco-School status.
+While the Green Flag award will be given to schools that complete all the essential elements of the Eco-Schools programme, it should be remembered that the programme is flexible, and that different schools will find different routes to achieving Eco-Schools Green Flag status.

-The Eco-Schools highest award takes the form of a Green Flag.
+The Eco-Schools highest award takes the form of the internationally recognised Green Flag.
 This can be flown outside the school or displayed in the foyer.
-However, it is important to remember that the programme is one of continual reduction of the school's environmental impact.
+However, it is important to remember that the programme is one of continual improvement of the school's environmental performance and pupils' environmental awareness and actions.
 Therefore, the award requires renewal every two years.